Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: WPD contracting isometries

-Recall that, given a metric space $X$, an isometry $g \in X$ is \emph{contracting} if \begin{itemize} \item $g$ is \emph{loxodromic}, ie., there exists $x_0 \in X$ such that $n \mapsto g^n \cdot x_0$ defines a quasi-isometric embedding $\mathbb{Z} \to X$; \item if $C_g= \{ g^n \cdot x_0 \mid n \in \mathbb{Z} \}$, then the diameter of the nearest-point projection of any ball disjoint from $C_g$ onto $C_g$ is uniformly bounded. \end{itemize} For instance, any loxodromic isometry of a Gromov-hyperbolic space is contracting.
-In \cite[Theorem 3.13]{article3}, we characterized contracting isometries of CAT(0) cube complexes.
+Recall that, given a metric space $X$, an isometry $g \in \mathrm{Isom}( X)$ is \emph{contracting} if \begin{itemize} \item $g$ is \emph{loxodromic}, i.e., there exists $x_0 \in X$ such that $n \mapsto g^n \cdot x_0$ defines a quasi-isometric embedding $\mathbb{Z} \to X$; \item the diameter of the nearest-point projection of any ball disjoint from $C_g$ onto $C_g$ is uniformly bounded, where $C_g$ is defined as $\{ g^n \cdot x_0 \mid n \in \mathbb{Z} \}$. \end{itemize} For instance, any loxodromic isometry of a hyperbolic space is contracting.
+In \cite[Theorem 3.13]{article3}, we characterised contracting isometries of CAT(0) cube complexes.
 In particular,

 \begin{thm} \emph{\cite{article3}} An isometry of a CAT(0) cube complex is contracting if and only if it skewers a pair of well-separated hyperplanes. \end{thm}